intel/neural-compressor/docs/source/coding_style.md

 # Handle long string
 logger.warning(
-    (
     "All tuning options for the current strategy have been tried. \n" "If the quantized model does not seem to work well, it might be worth considering other strategies."
 )
-)

 logger.warning(
-    (
-        "This is a long string, this is a long string," "override the user config's smooth quant alpha into the best alpha(%.4f) found in pre-strategy."
+    "This is a long string, this is a long string," "override the user config's smooth quant alpha into the best alpha(%.4f) found in pre-strategy.", 0.65421,
-    ),
-    0.65421,
 )
 ```